Xliyy/Xliyy/README.md

 - 👀 I’m interested in software engineering, web development and design, information technology, Network and communication
 - 🌱 I’m currently learning python and JavaScript
 - 🔥 I am currently working on various projects thats uses programming languages like HTML/CSS, Django, React, Angular, MySQL and would love to work on more complex projects in the future
-- 💞️ I’m looking to collaborate on various projects including python, C, JavaScript and matlab
+- 💞️ I’m looking to collaborate on various projects including python, C, JavaScript

 <!---
 Xliyy/Xliyy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.